melange-re/melange-re.github.io/docs/language-concepts.md

 <div class="language-text vp-adaptive-theme">
   <pre class="text-ocaml shiki shiki-themes github-light github-dark vp-code"><code>4 |   [ 1; 2; 3 ]
           ^
-  Error: This expression has type int but an expression was expected of type
+  Error: The constant 1 has type int but an expression was expected of type
           string</code></pre>
   <pre class="text-reasonml shiki shiki-themes github-light github-dark vp-code"><code>1 |   [ 1, 2, 3 ]
           ^
-  Error: This expression has type int but an expression was expected of type
+  Error: The constant 1 has type int but an expression was expected of type
           string</code></pre>
 </div>